Guidelines for Joining OAPS and Submitting Papers

 The scope of student papers includes term papers, term projects, reports and publications of all courses and levels (both undergraduate and postgraduate).

-The submission criteria will be set by the academic departments and the teaching staff.
-To set good examples for students and to maintain a high quality, it is expected that only papers with very good grades will be selected.
+The nomination criteria are generally set by the academic departments.
+To set good examples for students and to maintain the high quality of papers, it is expected that only papers with very good grades will be selected.

-The selected student papers will be archived in the CityU Institutional Repository and made accessible online to the University community and the general public.
+The selected student papers will be archived in the Outstanding Academic Papers by Students and made accessible online to the University community and the general public.

 Below are the guides for preparing the papers to be submitted to the Library.
 If there are any problems in the preparation and writing process, please contact the Library.